leblocks/leblocks.github.io/index.md

 ---

 ## About me
 I'm a backend developer with a strong focus on open-source tools.
 I mostly work from the terminal, utilizing its tools for about 90% of my tasks.
-My experience in QA and QA automation provides me with a unique perspective.
 I'm dedicated to keeping code bases clean and consistent, following the belief that the best code is often the code that's been wisely deleted.

 * * *